kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Task 4: Explore shortcuts

 In many scenarios, the data you need to work with in your lakehouse may be stored in some other location.
-While there are many ways to ingest data into the OneLake storage for your lakehouse, another option is to instead create a _shortcut_.
+While there are many ways to ingest data into the OneLake storage for your lakehouse, another option is to instead create a shortcut.
 Shortcuts enable you to include externally sourced data in your analytics solution without the overhead and risk of data inconsistency associated with copying it.

 1. In the **ellipses (1)** menu for the **Files** folder, select **New shortcut (2)**.